-Some kids will be outright mean: They’ll make jokes, call him names, spread rumors.
+Some kids will be outright mean.
+They’ll make jokes, call him names, and spread rumors.
 They’ll turn others away from him.

-Then, there are kind kids.
-Kind children who imagine the hurt, loneliness and fear he must feel in the new school.
-They won’t join in on the jokes—they’ll put a stop to it.
-They’ll sit in the empty desk next to him because nobody else would.
-They wouldn’t tolerate bullies.
+Then, there are those who will be kind.
+They can imagine the hurt, loneliness, and fear he must feel in the new school.
+They won’t join in on the jokes—instead, they’ll put a stop to it.
+They’ll sit in the empty desk next to him because nobody else would and stick up to the bullies.

-It’s hard to be that kid.
-He’d not only have to overcome the pressure to fit in, but their own questions, conflicts and biases.
+It can be hard to be that kid.
+She’d not only have to overcome the pressure to fit in, but her own questions, conflicts and biases.

 How to raise a kind child